Harry-Yates/Harry-Yates/README.md

 Stockholm -4° ☀️ · London 5° ☁️

 # -4°
-☀️ **This morning, clear skies with excellent visibility, feels like -7°.
-Golden hour for ~15 mins.**
+☀️ **This morning, clear skies with excellent visibility, feels like -7°, sunset at 3:19 PM.**

 **↑** 1° **↓** -4°
 Week: ▂▆█▆▆▁▂ (-3° to 1°)